System-Admins/msmfatoolbox/README.md

 # Introduction
-Welcome to the Microsoft Entra MFA toolbox PowerShell (SystemAdmins.MsMfaToolbox) module!
+Welcome to the Microsoft MFA toolbox PowerShell (SystemAdmins.MsMfaToolbox) module!

 This tool was originally developed to get users that are not fully protected by MFA (all apps in Entra ID).
 Over time, it will evolve to include a comprehensive set of features aimed at enhancing the MFA state of a Microsoft 365 environment.
 By leveraging this module, administrators can gain valuable insights into their organization's security posture and take proactive measures to mitigate potential risks.